 • Hundreds of recordings, slides, books, magazines and more than 3,000 photographs

-Children up to 6 years, disabled people and assistant, journalists: free entrance
+Children up to 6 years, disabled people and companion, accredited journalists: free entrance